 To learn more about New Balance, please visit www.newbalance.com; for the latest press information, please visit http://newbalance.newsmarket.com.

-Why pursue ISO accreditation?
+Why pursue ISO certification?

 New Balance holds four key ISO certifications for different areas of the business in the UK: